pioneers/shepherd/shepherd/tests/TESTING DOCS.md

 The READ statement will mount a listener to the LCM channel that is indicated.

+Right now, due to technical limitations, only the first call to READ will cause the target to be updated.

 Usage: `READ <LCM target>`

 ### RUN